Contour-Document-Imaging/rc-contours-example/README.md

-# RC Contour SDK Installation
+# RC Contour SDK Installation and Usage Details

+### Android: The SDK requires a minimum of Android Studio Ladybug.
+### iOS: The SDK requires a minimum of Xcode version 16.

 ## Android
 - [Installation](Documentation/Android/installation.md)